Senzing/mapper-csv/README.md

 ## Overview

 The csv mapper tools help you map any csv file into json for loading into Senzing.
 It contains the following python scripts ...
 - The [csv_analyzer.py](csv_analyzer.py) script reads a csv, accumulating column statistics like percent populated, percent unique and top 5 values.
-It even creates a default mapping file to be used by the csv_mapper.
+It also creates a default mapping file to be used by the csv_mapper.
 - The [csv_mapper.py](csv_mapper.py) script reads a csv using a mapping file to turn it into senzing json.
 - The [csv_functions.py](csv_functions.py) and associated [csv_functions.json](csv_functions.json) combine to create a set of functions that can be called by the csv_mapper to convert data.
 It contains functions to detect if a name is an organization or a person, standardize dates. etc.  It is expected that you will add your own functions, organization name tokens, etc.